 First things first, the winter months in this region are between October and April.
 This is when the temperatures start dropping, snow starts falling, and the nights get longer.

 The Scandinavian countries, Sweden, Denmark, and Norway, make up a vast portion of Northern Europe.
 For that reason, the weather and daylight hours can vary a lot depending on where you visit.

 Weather in Scandinavia

-In many of the Nordic countries, there is the saying "There is no such thing as bad weather, just bad clothing."
-For this reason, it is best that you research the weather of your destination in more details.
+In many of the Nordic countries, you'll hear the saying "there's no such thing as bad weather, just bad clothing".
+Keeping that in mind, we recommend checking the usual weather conditions of your chosen destination in more detail.
 This way you’ll know what to expect and what to pack for your winter adventure.

 - Visit Scandinavia in winter with these travel packages

 - Look up winter tours to Norway, Lapland, and Iceland

 Expect short daylight hours if you are visiting Scandinavia in winter.
 This is especially true the closer you are to the winter solstice, 21 December, which marks the shortest day of the year.